Flawless Physio Logo

 • Wide toe box: creates adequate space for your bunion, reducing compression.
 A narrow toe box can compress the toes and cause further deviation of the big toe away from the midline.

-James McCormack is a Physical Therapist who specialises in knee, foot & ankle injuries. www.james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-The money earned from this helps us to create free educational content.
+James McCormack is a Physical Therapist specialising in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+The money earned from this helps us create free educational content without affecting the price of the shoes we recommend.

 New Balance X860 Wide Fit Running Shoes For Bunions